RCheng5/transformer/README.md

 print(x[0, :-1, :])
 ```
-Convert datapoints into batches for feeding.
-The number of dimensions is $3$ from $x, y, t$.
+Convert datapoints into batches for feeding. get_seq() is the function for generating batches.
-get_seq() is supposed to generate batches.
 S is the tensor of datapoints passed in, in this case S will be T. pos is the beginning datapoint of the batch. size is the size of the batch.
-It returns x, y, h where x is a tensor of size $1\times 8 \times 3$ consisting of the datapoints between pos and pos + size - 1. y is a tensor of size $1 \times 1 \times 3$ consisting of the datapoint at pos + size. h is a tensor of size $1\times 1\times 3$ where each variable is 0.
+It returns x, y, h where x is a tensor of size $1\times 8 \times 3$ consisting of the datapoints between pos and pos + size - 1. y is a tensor of size $1 \times 1 \times 3$ consisting of the datapoint at pos + size. h is a tensor of size $1\times 1\times 3$ where each variable is 0. x and h will be passed into the model for training.
 ```
 # train
 S = T[:30, :]